F. J. King (schooner): Final voyage

 In the early hours of 15 September 1886, F. J. King was headed from Escanaba, Michigan, to Chicago, Illinois, under the command of Captain William Griffin, with a cargo of iron ore.
 While off the Door Peninsula, she ran into a southwest gale, with 8–10 ft waves, resulting in her aging hull springing a leak.
 The crew attempted to pump the water out of her hull, which proved unsuccessful.
 Eventually, Griffin gave the order to abandon the sinking schooner, and the crew boarded the schooner's yawl.
 At approximately 02:00, as the crew rowed towards the shore, they witnessed F. J. King sink bow-first, her aft deckhouse being blown about 50 ft into the air as she went down.
 The crew was picked up by the schooner La Petite, which transported them to Baileys Harbor, Wisconsin.

 Wreck

 The wreck of F. J. King was located on 28 June 2025, nearly 139 years after her loss, by the Wisconsin Underwater Archaeology Association, a group led by maritime historian Brendon Baillod.
 She was located in 137 ft of water, near Baileys Harbor.
 She was discovered after a two-hour search of the targeted area suggested by historical sources from Baillod's research.
 Over the previous decades, she had been one of the most highly sought-after shipwrecks on Lake Michigan, with a dive club issuing a $1,000 reward for her discovery in the 1970s.
 Most wooden vessels laden with ore sustained significant damage upon impacting the lake bottom, but F. J. Kings hull remains mostly intact.

-The wreck will be nominated for a listing on the National Register of Historic Places.
+The wreck was listed on the National Register of Historic Places on 29 July 2026.